-12 3.4.
+3.4.
 SPECIFIC ELECTRICITY RELATED COMPONENTS

-13 The increase in the price of electrical equipment is not a uniquely Canadian issue.
-Federal a significant inflationary impact in the United States.
-This international increase in prices, along with an increase in demand, supply chain issues, and long lead times for delivery (e.g.
+The increase in the price of electrical equipment is not a uniquely Canadian issue.
+Federal Reserve Economic Data (FRED) shows that the price of such equipment has also experienced a significant inflationary impact in the United States.
+This international increase in prices, along with an increase in demand, supply chain issues, and long lead times for delivery (e.g. transformers), has had an impact on Hydro Ottawa.